NACA Highlights: NACo Annual 2025

 The conference kicked off with the NACA Board Meeting on July 11th, where board members gathered to discuss strategic priorities and set the direction for the year ahead.

-On July 12th, NACA held their annual Membership Meeting.
-The meeting was important for a few reasons - amendments to the NACA bylaws and voting in the new 2025-26 NACA Board.
+The July 12th annual Membership Meeting was important for a few reasons - amendments to the NACA bylaws and voting in the new 2025-26 NACA Board.
 Congratulations to all!
 Click here to learn more about the meeting and bylaws amendments.

 After the annual membership meeting, the session transitioned to the first or two NACA Idea Exchanges and set the stage for robust dialogue and learning:

-The day was marked by high engagement, thoughtful questions, and a sense of community as participants connected over shared challenges and innovative solutions.
+Overall, the day was marked by high engagement, thoughtful questions, and a sense of community as participants connected over shared challenges and innovative solutions - we’re all in this together.

 NACA Reception Hosted by OPTERRA Energy Services